thecodecrate/dexie-bulksync-addon/README.md

 export db;
 ```

 In this example, you can see that the custom `MyBulkSync` class is imported and set as the `bulkSyncClass` property in the constructor of the `MyDatabase` class.
-This means that the `bulkSync` method will use the custom behavior defined in the `MyBulkSync` class when called on any table in the `MyDatabase` class.
+The `bulkSync` method will use the custom behavior defined in the `MyBulkSync` class when called on any table in the `MyDatabase` class.

 ## Extending BulkSync per-table
-It's also possible to extend the BulkSync class for specific tables, rather than for the entire database.
-You can do this by creating a custom class and setting it to the `bulkSyncInstances` property of your database, specifying the table name as the key and the custom class as the value.
+It's also possible to extend the BulkSync class for specific tables rather than the entire database.
+You can create a custom class and assign it to the `db.bulkSyncInstances` property, specifying the table name as the key and the custom class as the value.

 ```typescript
 // BookBulkSync.ts